Forças Populares 25 de Abril: Dismantling and Orion Operation

 On 19 June, as part of the largest police operation ever to occur in Portugal, with the code name Orion, more than 64 terrorists were arrested and, a day later, their main leaders, including Otelo Saraiva de Carvalho.
-The operation, which involved more than 300 police officers, lead to the arrest of both members form the terrorist organization – FP-25, as well as the leaders and militants of the political party – Força de Unidade Popular – that was giving legal cover to the organization.
-In addition to an ideological convergence, it was noticed a coincidence of militants and coordination between legal and clandestine entities.
-This joint structure was called the Global Project.
+The operation, which involved more than 300 police officers, lead to the arrest of both members form the terrorist organization – FP-25, as well as the leaders and militants of the political party – Força de Unidade Popular (FUP) – that was allegedly giving legal cover to the organization.
+In addition to an ideological convergence, it was noticed a coincidence of some militants and coordination between legal and clandestine entities.
+This joint structure was called the Global Project (see above in the context the emergence of FUP).

-In the following years, most of the militants who were still on the run, were either arrested or sought refuge abroad — namely in Mozambique — a fact that would dictate the progressive dissolution of the organization until its complete disappearance around 1991.
+In the following years, most of the FP-25 militants who were still on the run, were either arrested or sought refuge abroad — namely in Mozambique — a fact that would dictate the progressive dissolution of the organization until its complete disappearance around 1991.

+Incoherent treatment compared to the right-wing organisations

+Here is important to stress the same could be argued in terms of overlapping between the extreme right bombing organisations (Movimento Democrático de Libertação de Portugal - MDLP; Movimento Maria da Fonte; Exército de Libertação de Portugal - ELP; Comandos Operacionais de Defesa da Civilização Ocidental - CODECO) and right-wing parties (Partido Social Democrata - PPD/PSD; and particularly CDS – Partido Popular) or the support of parts of the Catholic church.
+Alegedly, Sá Carneiro called Ramiro Moreira (PPD militant number 7 and their security guard) to demand his resignation, or the driver of Freitas do Amaral and members of support of CDS MPs promoted bombings.

+Regarding the political arm of MDLP, known members of their political cabinet have risen high in the political spheres and the confessed leaders such as General António de Spínola and Comandante Alpoim Calvão were never charged.